 Related: Best moisturizers to use after chemical peel

 So, as you can see there are many great options of over-the-counter products that target pigmentation.
 If you are looking for the best chemical peel for hyperpigmentation, choose the one that is formulated with few beta and alpha hydroxy acids, skin lightening agents, and moisturizing ingredients.
-Also remember that it might take about 2-3 months for the result to be more visible.
+Also keep in mind that it might take 2-3 months to see visible results.

 √ Find out how enzyme peel can even out your skin tone.